peterdieleman/papermod/content/posts/linux/battery-saving.md

 This statement is either lacking in nuance or outdated.
-It is certainly the case that setting this limit too low will unnecessarily cripple your system and indeed may even reduce your battery life,TLP project on github ↩︎

-as certain tasks will run over a longer time.
+It is certainly the case that setting this limit too low will unnecessarily cripple your system and indeed may even reduce your battery life, as certain tasks will run over a longer time.
 However, higher CPU frequencies may result in:\
 (1) higher temperatures, requiring active cooling with a fan,\